SPAY/NEUTER

 We offer transport to low cost cat and dog spay/neuter clinics for low income households.
 These clinics are usually available a few times a month.
 We can also spay/neuter for stray and feral cat caretakers, regardless of income.

-MAY 2023 UPDATE: We are working through the waitlist of animals, which is very long.
+JUNE 2025 UPDATE: We are working through the waitlist of large dogs, which is very long.
+Our waitlist for cats and small dogs (under 20 pounds) is almost caught up!
 There are other options available if you need your animal spayed/neutered sooner than we can get them in, please read below.

 Click link below for income guidelines and clinic prices.